-Blessing residents with strong brews and a photogenic space with WiFi, Forest Cafe draws elements from Korean cafes, with lush plants, elegant accents and a great ambiance.
+Blessing residents with strong brews and a photogenic space with WiFi, Forest Cafe draws elements from Korean cafes, with lush plants, elegant accents and a great ambience.

-Owners Sujin Lee, Taylor Shi and Meejin Kim live, or used to live, in the area.
-Shi says the trio wanted to bring a community space to the neighbourhood that wasn't the Tim Hortons on the corner.
+The owner, Taylor, used to live in the area sharing with blogTO the interest in bringing a community space to the neighbourhood that wasn't the Tim Hortons on the corner.

 The cafe opened in 2020, so it makes sense that one of the menu's main features is dalgona coffee ($4.45), a drink that made its rounds on TikTok at the height of lockdown.